 Each of the Named Executive Officers received the General RONA Bonuses and Converted RONA Bonuses included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table for Fiscal Year 2018 on page 48.
 In arriving at these amounts, the Committee compared the original target award opportunities for executive officers receiving General RONA Bonuses under the Performance Bonus Plan (including each of the Named Executive Officers) with the final payout amounts of annual cash incentive compensation for the other executive officers, and evaluated the individual performance and contributions to the success of our business of the executive officers receiving General RONA Bonuses under the Performance Bonus Plan.
-Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus payout amounts for General RONA Bonuses awarded to the Named Executive Officers under the Performance Bonus Plan between 32% and 40%, with an average reduction of approximately 35%.
+Based on that comparison and evaluation, the Committee determined that it would be appropriate to exercise downward discretion and reduce the final General RONA Bonus payout amounts for General RONA Bonuses awarded to the Named Executive Officers under the Performance Bonus Plan.
+Based on faperoximately 35%.
 The amounts reported in the table above represent the final amounts paid to the Named Executive Officers following that exercise of discretion.